jcurl/RJCP.DLL.CrashReporter/docs/dev-appconfig.md

 reference.
 For information on modifying the `app.config` file for tracing, refer to [Tracing](dev-tracing.md).

-It applies to .NET Framework as well as .NET Core.
+It applies to .NET Core as well as .NET Framework.

 ```xml
   <configSections>